 From rambling Victorian houses to Art Deco apartment buildings, the variety enables new residents to choose a home that truly suits their preferences.
 Additionally, Bergen-Lafayette has been undergoing a revival, and newly revitalized areas make for awesome dining and shopping opportunities.
 Not to mention, Lafayette Park is a gorgeous green space that residents of the neighborhood can enjoy year-round.

 Moving can be challenging regardless of where you’re coming from or going.
-However, the best thing that you can do for yourself and your family when making a major move is utilizing the services of an experienced real estate agent.
+However, the best thing that you can do for yourself and your family when making a major move is to utilize an experienced real estate agent’s services.

 These professionals are well-versed when it comes to matching clients with homes that suit their needs.
 Moreover, real estate agents help you get the most out of any home purchase you make.
-In short, leveraging the experience of a real estate agent can make getting into your dream home a reality.
+In short, leveraging a real estate agent’s experience can make getting into your dream home a reality.

 Let’s get started!